 CSA Blog – Stay up-to-date with the CSA program by checking out our new blog.

 Visit Appleton Farms – Stop by for a visit to the farm!

-The farm apprenticeship at Appleton is a learning and working experience.
-Apprentices will be involved in all aspects of organic vegetable production of 24 acres for about 540 shareholders.
-Three to five apprentices are hired each year, and the apprenticeships are filled on a rolling basis beginning in the fall.
+The Farm Crew at Appleton is a learning and working experience.
+Farm Crew will be involved in all aspects of organic vegetable production of 24 acres for about 600 shareholders.
+Three to five crew are hired each year, and the crew positions are filled on a rolling basis beginning in the fall.